 You have been entrusted with your facility.
 Therefore, you must be proactive with stewarding your assets.
 If you are unsure where to start, our Facility Condition Assessments will provide you with what you need to maintain your facility well.

 Another important part of future planning is addressing your capital reserve plan.
 It is so important to remember capital renewals and replacements are not an “if” question.
 Instead, they are a “when” and “how much” question.
 These costs are inevitable; you will replace every HVAC unit, every inch of carpet, every square foot of roof, etc. Plan for the future to avoid financial shortfall!

 While you can use a hammer to drive a lag-bolt, there is a better tool to use for that job.
 What tools are you using to manage and steward your facilities?
 How do you track and process work orders?
 How do you increase efficiency within your team?
 Are you using tools to increase energy efficiency?
 The list could go on.
 Here are several tools to consider to help answer these questions:

-- Our Life Cycle Calculator is a free tool designed to help you project future costs.
+- Our Life Cycle Calculator is a great tool designed to help you project future costs.
 Want to avoid financial shortfall as we mentioned above?
 This tool is definitely something worth checking out.

 - Facility management software, like eSPACE, reduces the workload on your team so you can focus on your mission

-- Event scheduling/management software will help you eliminate double bookings and plan for future events strategically
+- Event scheduling software will help you eliminate double bookings and plan for future events strategically

 - Major system integrations with your event management software, such as HVAC integration, will allow you to automatically control your units based on your approved event.
 Our integrations also include door access and digital signage.